Friday, 8 September 2017

 • Volume - max snapflap deflection

-• Deadband - elevator stick deflection at which snapflap starts.
+• Lower deadband - elevator stick deflection at which snapflap starts.

-• Saturation limit - elevator stick deflection at which max snapflap is reached.
+• Upper deadband - elevator stick deflection at which max snapflap is reached.

 • Expo - snapflap exponential